UWCS/stardust/content/news/archive/0001/2001-02-22-minnits-22nd-february-2001.md

 #### Server / IBM

 Due to an overrunning meeting, Mike was unable to see Mike (Colshaw) about possible IBM sponsorship, but will continue to seek a method of approach.
 Ages ago, Kilgore mailed Tim Clark of ITS about the possibility of us having a box in a cupboard.
-No reply has of yet been received and Tom \`\`Radio Networks R Us’’ Whorley to chase him up on this.
+No reply has of yet been received and Tom “Radio Networks R Us” Whorley to chase him up on this.
 Mike offered to step down from being IBM Liason Officer, but his offer was declined by virtue of the fact that Mike C knows Mike S. That and the fact that none of the rest of us could find time in our hectic gaming lifestyles (see item 2).

 #### Laminator